What's in a Major? Helping Students Find the "Right Fit"

 - Graduate sooner, saving time and money!

-We have free services for currently enrolled students offered through the Career Development Center, and plenty of activities on campus to help your college student find the right fit.
+We have free services for currently enrolled students offered through the Career Development Services, and plenty of activities on campus to help your college student find the right fit.

 For Currently Enrolled Harper Students: